-If you are charged with a criminal offense in northern Virginia, whether you are innocent of the crime or guilty as charged, it is essential to discuss your legal rights and options as quickly as possible with the right Manassas criminal defense attorney.
+If you are charged with a criminal offense in northern Virginia, whether you are innocent of the crime or guilty as charged, it is essential to discuss your legal rights and options as quickly as possible with the right Fairfax criminal defense attorney.

 If you are convicted of a criminal offense in this state, in some cases, it’s possible that you may not have to serve time in a jail or prison.
 A good criminal defense attorney will work hard on your behalf for reduced or alternative sentencing.